team23/async-signals/README.md

 `signal.send(...)` will return a list of all called receivers and their return values.

+## About **kwargs

+The `**kwargs` are mandatory for your receivers.
+This is because the signal will pass any arguments it receives to the receivers.
+This is useful if you want to pass additional information to the receivers.
+To allow adding additional arguments to the signal in the future, the receivers should is required to accept `**kwargs`.

 ## About weak signals

 The signal class will automatically remove signals when the receiver is